Kryten0807/cacofonix/README.md

 ## To Do

+1. **DateInput**
+1. allow 2-digit year
+1. if no year entered, assume the current year

 ### Components

 1. **CheckboxGroup** - a group of checkboxes, optionally requiring at least one to be checked